 Moses thus refuses the Almighty's offer to father a new nation, to become the new Abraham.
 It was familial love of Israel, and connection to Abraham that drew Moses to his mission.
 Giving up on that love to found a new family, all his own, was unthinkable to Moses.
 Speaking from the burning bush, God had introduced himself to Moses as the God of Moses' fathers.
+And He sought to remind Moses of his familial bonds.
 Now Moses does the same to God, and God relents and refrains from destroying Israel.
 But true forgiveness has not yet been granted.
 And even Moses cannot hold back his anger entirely: